Scott Pingel (American football)

-Scott Pingel (born May 9, 1977) is a former American football wide receiver who holds multiple NCAA receiving records.
+Scott Pingel (born May 9, 1977) is an American former professional football wide receiver who holds multiple NCAA receiving records.
 He played college football at Westminster College.
 Pingel is the first player in NCAA history to accumulate over 2,000 receiving yards in a single season.
 Pingel is only one of two individuals to accomplish this feat.
 The 2,157 receiving yards Pingel totaled during the 1998 season remain an all-division NCAA single season record.

-Pingel played professionally in the Indoor Football League, and overseas in the German Football League.
+Pingel played professionally in the Indoor Football League, and overseas in the German Football League (GFL).

-High school career
+Early life

 Pingel attended St. Vincent High School in Perryville, Missouri where he played football and basketball.
 He was inducted into the school's hall of fame in 2016.

 College career

 As a four year starter at Division III Westminster College, Pingel enjoyed a uniquely prolific career that would shatter several long-standing NCAA records.
 His most statistically successful year came during his junior season in 1998, during which he became the first NCAA player at any division to gain 2,000 receiving yards in a season.
 Pingel finished the year with 2,157 total receiving yards, which still stands as the all-time NCAA record.
 He remains only one of two players in NCAA history credited with this accomplishment.
 Trevor Insley of Nevada became the second player to accumulate over 2,000 single-season receiving yards in 1999.

 During the first game of his senior season against Illinois College, Pingel caught the 302nd pass of his career.
 This broke Jerry Rice's all-division NCAA record of total career receptions.
 Pingel held this record from 1999 to 2011.
 It was surpassed by Michael Zweifel during the 2011 season.

 At the conclusion of his career, Pingel owned the NCAA career records for total receptions (436), receiving yards (6,108) and receiving touchdowns (75).
 Future Super Bowl MVP Cooper Kupp broke Pingel's receiving yards record in 2016 while at Eastern Washington, while Dallas Mall of Division II Bentley surpassed the touchdown record in 2004.

 Pingell was named a Division III All-American in three consecutive seasons.
 He was also named to the All-SLIAC second team in men's basketball in 1997 and 1998.